boypu123/ASLSpellingGame/README.md

 This game is a final project of PACSAR-201005, Introduction to Machine Learning and Neural Networks course.
 By Group 1. <be>

-!IMPORTANT: PLEASE USE THIS WITH THE BACKEND API. https://github.com/boypu123/ASLAlphabetDetection
+IMPORTANT!: PLEASE USE THIS WITH THE BACKEND API. https://github.com/boypu123/ASLAlphabetDetection

 ASL Spelling Game:
 - The game is based on the American Sign Language (ASL) alphabet.